arpangupta1805/professional-development-council/README.md

 #### Important Notes:

-- This is a static export of the Next.js app (no server-side features)
+- ✅ This is a static export of the Next.js app
-- Authentication has been disabled for GitHub Pages compatibility
+- ✅ Authentication is implemented using Google Sign-In (client-side only)
+- ✅ Protected routes: All `/material/*` and `/resume_review` pages
+- ✅ Only @iitgn.ac.in email addresses can access protected content
-- All content is publicly accessible
+- ✅ All public content is accessible without authentication
-- API routes have been removed as they're not supported on GitHub Pages
+- ⚠️  API routes are not supported on GitHub Pages (removed from build)

+#### Your Site URL:
+Once deployed, your site will be available at: **https://arpangupta1805.github.io/pdc_final/**

+#### Checking Deployment Status:
+- Go to your repository > Actions tab to see deployment progress
+- First deployment may take 5-10 minutes
+- Future deployments will be automatic on every push to main branch

 ## 📁 Project Structure